piotrkosytorz/software-architecture/cornelius.ries/Series1.md

 For unit interfacing we count all the parameters for all methods in the system using the AST.
 After gathering the information we calculate a risk profile based on the following scheme:

+We seperate the units based on the information below and calculate a percentage against the whole number of units.

 | number of parameters      | Risk evaluation              |
 |---------------------------|------------------------------|